 Check for durability and water resistance.
 Getting a pack with weather-resistant materials that can handle the elements is just as important in a drizzling city as it is out on a hike.
 You want to keep your stuff safe and protected from rain, mud, and beyond.

 Make sure your nomad backpack also comes with a protective rain cover to keep your bag dry during torrential downpours.
-In tropical destinations like South East Asia, thunderstorms and downpours are especially prominent during monsoon seasons.
+A lot of the best countries for digital nomads to base themselves are tropical destinations, but that means thunderstorms and downpours are especially prominent during monsoon seasons.

 Are you Hiking?